 How much does a Drilling Operations Manager earn in the United States?
 The average Drilling Operations Manager salary in the United States is $131,036 as of March 28, 2019, but the range typically falls between $108,678 and $138,122.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
 View Cost of Living in Major Cities

 Manages daily drilling, production, and engineering operations for an organization.
 Manages the planning and execution of drilling projects, the development of oil and gas fields, and the analysis of reserves.
 Manages the proper use and maintenance of equipment.
 Plans and develops revisions or enhancements to solve and troubleshoot drilling problems.
-Requires a bachelor's degree and at least 8 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of complex tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is required.
+Requires a bachelor's degree.
 Typically reports to a head of a unit/department.
+Typically manages through subordinate managers and professionals in larger groups of moderate complexity.
+Provides input to strategic decisions that affect the functional area of responsibility.
+May give input into developing the budget.
+Capable of resolving escalated issues arising from operations and requiring coordination with other departments.
+Typically requires 3+ years of managerial experience.

 Take just three simple steps below to generate your own personalized salary report.